BROUHAHA (2019 – On tour)

 Three performers, not bound by touch or sight but by a common sense of presence and listening, migrate together in space.
 Subsumed into a larger mess they glide around each other and drift, connecting through sighs, whimpers and chants.
 Their disjointed mass journeys seamlessly, leaving traces of confused clamour as it absorbs the viewer in an ambiguous and unsettling chaos.

 Commissioned by Theatre in the Mill and The Place.
 With financial support from the National Lottery through the Arts Council of England.
-Further support from Dance4, YorkshireDance, DanceCity, Cambridge Junction and La Briqueterie.
+Further support from Dance4, YorkshireDance, DanceCity, Cambridge Junction, Hull Truck and La Briqueterie.

 Choreography: Lola Maury

 Performers: Juan Corres Benito, Alexander Standard, Laureline Richard

 Lighting Designer: Ben Moon

 ‘The performance is a meditative and refreshing experience.
 It creates a sense of being taken away, lifted up out of the individual, distinct aspects of the human experience (…) You are left with a sense of peace and calm, a sense that the enveloping, immersive chaos of sounds and movements of the past hour or so has returned to the same silence and stillness from which it emerged’.
 Jonathan Platt.
 WooWoo London.
 FULL REVIEW

 ‘What sounds come from the performers and what are embedded in Alberto Ruiz Soler’s ruminative, diaphanous score is difficult to tell, but Maury and her team seem to be setting up a theme of acclimatization that tests not only our senses but our expectations of what a perfor- mance might be.